Sylvia Sky, M.A., M.F.A., experienced astrologer, writes about astrology, Tarot, and spirituality.

 Times When Astrology Is Okay

-In the Gospel of Matthew is the famous story of the Magi—who were astrologers—following an exceptionally bright star to Bethlehem, where they found the newborn Jesus.
+The Gospel of Matthew, Chapter 2, tells the famous story of the Magi— "wise men" and astrologers—who followed an exceptionally bright star to Bethlehem, where they found the newborn Jesus.
 The baby's Jewish parents didn’t order these strangers to leave and take their astrology with them.
 God did not smite the Magi, or condemn them or prevent them from visiting the holy family.
 The Magi adored the newborn, and gave gifts.

 Then King Herod found out the Magi were in town.
 He demanded to know from them where the baby Jesus was.
 They left without telling him anything, saving Jesus’s life.